 - Word Limits there are designated limits for each component of the abstract.
-Your entire abstract should be approximately 400 625 words. - Be sure to use the proper format for a MCS.
+Your entire abstract should be approximately 400 - 625 words. - Be sure to use the proper format for a MCS.
 Refer to the title format examples. - Use standard abbreviations.
 Do not include graphs, tables, or illustrations in the abstract. - Proofread abstracts carefully, particularly doses, numerical values, and drug names.
 After the deadline, changes cannot be made to the title or the content.
-ASHP does not edit abstracts. - Do not use special functions such as tabs, underlines, trademarks, subscripts, bold italics, superscripts, or hyphenations in the abstract.
-Special symbols (Greek letters, degree signs, and plus/minus) must be spelled out.
+ASHP does not edit abstracts.